emberjs/rfcs/text/0446-contribution-guides.md

 An alternative would be to not create a dedicated Contribution Guide and instead refer those that want to contribute to [the related section in the Ember Guides](https://guides.emberjs.com/release/contributing/adding-new-features/).
 It would also be possible to expand this section of the Ember Guides further with more content we'd like to share with contributors.

-Also, the Ember Help Wanted App already works in favor of one of the goals of this proposal which is increasing the discoverability of issues that require contribution help.
+Also, the Ember Help Wanted App already works in favour of one of the goals of this proposal which is increasing the discoverability of issues that require contribution help.
 Instead of creating a new, dedicated website for the Contribution Guides, it would also make sense to progressively enhance the Help Wanted App with relevant content on contribution, e.g. with a short tutorial on the contribution workflow or How-Tos on other kinds of contribution work.

 ## Unresolved questions